ethereum/ethereum-org/views/content/greeter.md

 What can you do with contracts?
 You can do almost anything really, but for this guide let's do something simple: you will start your new country.

 Your country won't be very powerful compared to most: it will hold no land, have no military and hold no assets other than those that exist on the blockchain.
-All it's citizens will be voluntary and it is unable to coerce other people by force.
+All its citizens will be voluntary and it is unable to coerce other people by force.

 But what it can do is to gather support around a united cause.
 You will get funds through a crowdfunding that, if successful, will supply a radically transparent and democratic organization that will only obey its own citizens, will never swerve away from its constitution and cannot be censored or shut down.
 And all that in less than 300 lines of code.